lcslicp/task-management-app/README.md

 # Doowit

-Doowit is a personal task management app use to store, organize and prioritize your tasks.
+Doowit is a personal task management app used to store, organize and prioritize your tasks.

 Visit here: https://doowit.lcslicp.dev/